spardoel/Sign-language-recognition/Posts/2022-10-10_Sign_language_interpreter_blog_14.md

 My goal for the FeatureExtractor class was to streamline the processing of each frame, then dump the processed data into queues.
 The Data class was made to handle these queues.

 For the Data class, the properties are simply 5 circular queues.
-One for each of the left hand, right hand, and pose coordinates.
-As well as a queue for the bounding boxes adn the video frames themselves.
+One for each of the left hand, right hand, and pose coordinates, as well as a queue for the bounding boxes and the video frames themselves.

 The __init__ method created the queues with a specific size.
 The classification model was trained on 2 second clips of video, so the default queue size is 50 frames (at 25 frames per second).
+This was later changed to decrease classification delay.

-The methods are pretyy simple also. add_new_frame() simply appends the data from the current frame to the end of the circular queue. get_queue_tail() returns the value of the tail of one of the queues.
+The methods are prety simple. add_new_frame() simply appends the data from the current frame to the end of the circular queue. get_queue_tail() returns the value of the tail of one of the queues.
 Since the queues are synchronized, they all have the same tail values.
-This method is used to know when the queue is full and when all values have been overwritten and an entierly new clip is stored in the queues. get_clip() returns the entire contents of all queues.
+This method is used to determine when the queue is full and when all values have been overwritten and an entierly new clip is stored in the queues. get_clip() returns the entire contents of all queues.
 This is called when it is time to process the clip.
 Finally, write_video_to_file(), saves a given video clip.

 ## The FeatureExtractor class